Work With us

 We accept video submissions (shareable YouTube video link preferred) year-round at Submissions@theencoretheatre.org

-WHAT TO PREPARE FOR VIDEO SUBMISSIONS:
+WHAT TO PREPARE FOR GENERAL VIDEO SUBMISSIONS:

 Please Submit: